Honoring the Teeny-Tiny Bandwidths of Children from Difficult Beginnings

 This last part, dear therapeutic parent, is where you come in.

-On the heels of a big blip in stress, you can honor your child’s thin bandwidth for “normal function” by giving recovery time--a break from the usual tasks, more rest, more choices, less activity until their systems re-regulate.
+On the heels of a big blip in stress, you can honor your child’s thin bandwidth for “normal function” by giving recovery time--a break from the usual tasks, more rest, more choices, and less activity until their systems re-regulate.
 "Downtime" is a thing.
 It will help your child's stressed brain recover, and spare your ears the sound of yet another outburst of emotion.
 Win-win.

 Love Matters,